Add macOS system and kernel extensions in Intune

 What you need to know

-- Unsigned legacy kernel extensions can be added.
+- Unsigned legacy kernel extensions and system extensions can be added.

 Apple released information regarding signing and notarization for all software.
 On macOS 10.14.5 and newer, kernel extensions deployed through Intune don't have to meet Apple's notarization policy.